scala/docs.scala-lang/sips/completed/_posts/2016-06-25-trailing-commas.md

 * `Bindings`
 * `ids`, `ValDcl`, `VarDcl`, `VarDef` and `PatDef`

-Following Dr. Martin Odersky's suggestion, the proposal is that trailing commas are only supported in comma-separated elements that are enclosed by parentheses, brackets or braces (`)`, `}`, and `]`, respectively).
+Following Dr. Martin Odersky's suggestion, the proposal is that trailing commas are only supported in comma-separated elements that are enclosed by parentheses, square brackets or curly braces (`)`, `]`, and `}`, respectively).

 ## Implementation